whoisLoku/fivem-hud/README.md

 ensure loku-hud
 ```

+`/hud` — Toggles the HUD on/off.

+`/cinematic` — Activates cinematic mode.

 **License: This script is free to use; anyone can use, modify, and distribute it as they wish.**

 #